The words of our school hymn were written, probably around 1929 or 1930, by Reverend Walls' wife Marion. They are simple, yet splendid.|

 Association of Canada.

-For those who wish that Mrs Walls had written a third verse so that our love of the school and everything it represents could be expressed over a slightly longer time, a third verse has been written which embodies the original vision.
-To read the third verse, click here
+For those who wish that Mrs Walls had written a third verse so that our love of the school and everything it represents could be expressed over a slightly longer time, a third verse ("the alumni's verse") has been written which embodies the original vision.
+For the third verse, click here

 |Mrs Walls, born in Australia as the daughter of Mr & Mrs George W. Smith, was taken as an infant with her family to England, until 1905, when the family emigrated to Fredericton Junction, New Brunswick, Canada.
 She trained as a nurse in Boston, graduating in 1913, worked with the Victoria Order of Nurses in Montreal until 1915, and then volunteered for service in the First World War in Belgium, France and Italy..|